 El Pulgarcito Restaurant in Merriam, Kansas was the first Salvadoran food I ever had, and taught me to love it.
 The menu has grown since that first try in 2009.
-It still includes burgers and a few Mexican dishes, but is mostly food from El Salvador.
+It still includes a few Mexican dishes, but no longer has burgers and is mostly food from El Salvador.

 On our first visit we tried two chicken dishes: pollo en crema (chicken in a cream sauce) and pollo gusado (chicken in a seasoned tomato sauce.
 I was pleased with my pollo gusado, but loved the other dish even more.
 Both meals came with rice and salad.
 The pollo en crema included a mixture of onions, sweet peppers & celery and mine came with potatoes & carrots - one of the few times I have ever enjoyed carrots.
 The salad (which includes a slice of avocado) had no dressing, but the sauce from the meat was mingled with the salad and gave it a good flavor.

 On the second visit, I sampled camarones rancheros (ranch style shrimp) which came with a flavorful stewed tomato sauce.
 I also ordered a pupusa (corn flour flat bread stuffed with pulled pork).
 It came with a large jar of curtido (Central American kimchi) to eat on top of it or on the side.
 More recently, they have changed to bringing a smaller helping of curtido in a bowl.
 It doesn't look as cool, but is more hygienic.

 The meal was wonderful and quite reasonable.
 Two or three pupusas with the curtido would make a nice lunch.
 They also come filled with cheese, loroco, beans or a combination at the same price.
 Over the years, I have never had a bad meal at El Pulgarcito Restaurant.